(Computerized Tomography, CAT Scan)

 CT scan facts

-- CT scanning adds X-ray images with the aid of a computer to generate cross-sectional views of anatomy.
+- CT scanning adds X-ray images with the aid of a computer to generate cross-sectional views of a patient's anatomy.

 - CT scanning can identify normal and abnormal structures and be used to guide procedures.